Arijit-Das-dev/Analyst-Notes/README.md

 # Analyst-Notes

-This repo contains my handwritten notes from my Data Analysis journey.
-I made these notes in a clear and simple way so anyone learning data can understand the concepts easily.
+**About This Repository**

-If you’re starting your DA journey or revising the basics, these notes will help you learn faster and stay consistent.
+This repo contains my handwritten notes from my Data Analysis journey, covering all essential tools and concepts in a clear and easy-to-understand way.
+These notes are designed to help anyone learn, revise, and build a strong foundation in Data Analysis.